sonos-web/sonos-web/README.md

 To this end, **sonos-web-cli** was created to be able to install Sonos Web by a single command in your terminal.

 If you do not already have npm installed, you must do so [here](https://www.npmjs.com/get-npm) before continuing.
-If you are on Linux, the best way is to install node from source [here](https://github.com/nodesource/distributions)
+If you are on Linux, the best way is to install node (minimum v10 required) from source [here](https://github.com/nodesource/distributions)

 Once npm is installed, run the following commands in your terminal to get started:
 - `npm install -g sonos-web-cli`